Table of contents

 In Java programming, obtaining input from the user is a fundamental task that forms the basis for interactive applications.
 Whether you’re developing a simple console-based program or a sophisticated GUI application, user input is crucial for dynamic and responsive behavior.
 Java provides several mechanisms to capture user input, each suited to different scenarios and requirements.

-There are two ways by which we can take Java input from the user or from a file
+There are two ways by which we can take Java input from the user or a file

 1. Scanner Class